-Sprinkle the main as well as various related keywords across your page.
+Sprinkle the main as well as various related words across your page.
 Repeat it for every page of your site.

 Have a blog section on your site.
-Blogs give your site a trustworthy look and opportunity to rank for various different keywords.
+Blogs give your site a trustworthy look and opportunity to rank for various different search terms.

-When writing a blog, make sure to focus on giving values and write useful educating articles.
+When writing a blog post, make sure to focus on giving values and write useful educating articles.
 Check your keywords list.
 Sure you still have lots of them there 🙂

 A title tag is an HTML tag, which tells search engines what your site is about.